-- Securities: the balances shown represent the fair value of the securities. - Letters of credit / guarantees: The Group holds in some cases guarantees, letters of credit and similar instruments from banks and financial institutions which enable it to claim settlement in the event of default on the part of the counterparty.
-The balances shown represent the notional amount of these types of guarantees held by the Group. - Real estate (commercial and residential): The Group holds in some cases a first degree mortgage over residential property (for housing loans) and commercial property (for commercial loans).
+- o Securities: the balances shown represent the fair value of the securities. - Letters of credit / guarantees: The Group holds in some cases guarantees, letters of credit and similar instruments from banks and financial institutions which enable it to claim settlement in the event of default on the part of the counterparty.
+The balances shown represent the notional amount of these types of guarantees held by the Group. - o Real estate (commercial and residential): The Group holds in some cases a first degree mortgage over residential property (for housing loans) and commercial property (for commercial loans).
 The value shown reflects the fair value of the property limited to the related mortgaged amount.

-In addition, the Group also obtains guarantees from parent companies for loans to their subsidiaries, personal guarantees for loans to companies owned by individuals and assignments of insurance proceeds and revenues, which are not reflected in the above table.
+In addition, the Group also obtains guarantees from parent companies for loans to their subsidiaries, personal guarantees for loans to companies owned by individuals assignments of proceeds over financed projects and assignments of insurance proceeds and revenues, which are not reflected in the above table.

-49 MARKET RISK
+48 MARKET RISK